typhdotcom/diaspora/README.md

 * `DynamicGraph.edge_count`
 * `DynamicGraph.cyclomatic_number` — counts cycles (for connected graphs).

-Edge removal and evolution:
+Edge removal, capacity, and evolution:

 * `remove_edge` — deletes an undirected edge (both orientations).
+* `latent_capacity_growth` — when an active edge breaks, its σ(i,j)² contribution moves from realized to latent capacity.
+* `energy_drop_on_break` — the total strain energy on active edges drops by exactly the strain stored in the broken edge.
 * `find_overstressed_edge` — pick an active edge with highest strain above threshold.
-* `evolve_step` — perform one “break” if needed.
+* `evolve_step` — perform one "break" if needed, otherwise leave the graph unchanged.
-* `evolve_to_equilibrium` — recursively evolve until no edge is overstressed (proven to terminate because edge counts strictly decrease).
+* `evolve_changes_only_if_overstressed` / `evolve_decreases_card` — evolution only modifies the graph by breaking overstressed edges, and strictly reduces the number of active edges when it does.
+* `evolve` / `run_universe` — proof-carrying simulation that evolves until equilibrium (see `Universe.lean`); together with `simulation_entropy_nondecreasing` in `Universe.lean`, this packages a simple “entropy” statement: latent capacity cannot decrease along the run.

+This gives a very bare-bones, graph-theoretic “arrow of time”: valid evolution chains always move from lower to higher (or equal) latent capacity.

 “Black hole” metaphor: